 See restrictions and instructions below:

-Mercury and items that contain mercury, including some antique clocks, vintage chemistry sets, mercury maze games, electric relays and parad beads, thermometers, thermostats and fluorescent light bulbs.
+Mercury and items that contain mercury, including some skin-lightening creams, antique clocks, vintage chemistry sets, mercury maze games, electric relays and parad beads, thermometers, thermostats, tip-up lights, and fluorescent light bulbs.

 Transport items that contain mercury in original packaging when possible or cushion in blankets, towels or newspapers to prevent breakage.
 If the item is broken, follow the instructions on the MPCA factsheet Cleaning up Spilled Mercury in the Home and bring broken item and clean up materials in a closed bag to the drop-off facilities.

 Mercury is hazardous neurotoxin and can be harmful to humans and animals.

 For spilled mercury, follow the directions in the MPCA factsheet Cleaning up Spilled Mercury in the Home or call the Minnesota Duty Officer at 1-800-422-0798.